Commissioner of Oaths

 A commissioner of oaths only certifies that the required oath or affirmation or declaration has been properly administered.

-Commissioners of oaths do not certify the truth of the statements contained in a document; which remains the responsibility ofdeclarants
+Commissioners of oaths do not certify the truth of the statements contained in a document; which remains the responsibility of declarants or deponents themselves.

-or deponents themselves.
-In most provinces and states, a commissioner of oath must administer the oath or declaration in the manner prescribed by law.
+In most provinces and states, a commissioner of oaths must administer the oath or declaration in the manner prescribed by law.

 This requires that the deponent be physically present before the commissioner of oaths.
 Also, the commissioner of oaths must be satisfied about the authenticity of the deponent's or declarant's identity and signature before a he or she can sign the document themselves.

-The deponent's or declarant's signature can usually be confirmed through comparing the signature on a piece of identification such as a driver's licence or on a provincial health insurance card.
+The deponent's or declarant's signature can usually be confirmed through comparing the signature on a piece of identification such as a driver's licence or passport.
+A Commissioner of Oaths that is not a Notary Public may also have a limited Commission.
+For example, a government employee might have a Commission limited to administering oaths related to their office.

 Types of Oaths